Darxo/Hardened/README.md

 Just the images side-by-side: https://github.com/Darxo/Hardened/wiki/Perk-changes-Side‐By‐Side

+- **Anticipation** now also proccs whenever your shield takes damage from an attack
 - **Axe Mastery** no longer grants **Hook Shield**.
 It now causes **Split Shield** to apply **Dazed** for 1 turn
 - **Battle Forged** no longer has any prerequisites.
 You can pick it alongside **Nimble** or **Poise**
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**